mrokonuzzaman040/flyover_consultancy-application/README.md

 5) Lead handling

 - Client component `components/lead-form.tsx:1` posts to `/api/leads`.
-- Server handler validates with Zod and saves via Prisma when `DATABASE_URL` is set.
+- Server handlers validate with Zod and save to MongoDB via Mongoose when `MONGODB_URI` is set.

 6) SEO basics